netdata/netdata/docs/netdata-agent/configuration/optimize-the-netdata-agents-performance.md

 # How to optimize the Netdata Agent's performance

 We designed the Netdata Agent to be incredibly lightweight, even when it's collecting a few thousand dimensions every second and visualizing that data into hundreds of charts.
-However, the default settings of the Netdata Agent are not optimized for performance, but for a simple, standalone setup.
-We want the first install to give you something you can run without any configuration.
-Most of the settings and options are enabled, since we want you to experience the full thing.
+However, the default settings of the Netdata Agent aren’t optimized for performance, but for a simple, standalone setup.
+We want the first installation to give you something you can run without any configuration.
+Most of the settings and options are enabled since we want you to experience the full thing.

 By default, Netdata will automatically detect applications running on the node it is installed to start collecting